The Wellington Street Review takes its name from London’s Wellington Street, once the heart of journalism and now the heart of theatreland.

 We are a quarterly journal specialising in creative responses to the past.
 We publish poetry, prose, essays and other assortments about history and our relationship to it.

 Our submissions close 11 days prior to the publication date in question.
-If you would like to be a part of Issue Three, check out our submission guidelines here.
+If you would like to be a part of Issue Four, check out our submission guidelines here.

 What is ‘creative response to the past’?